SOMA

 The Wrap-up

-That is all for the video and that is all for the detailed breakdown of Site Omicron.
+That is all for the video and that is all for the breakdown of Site Omicron.
 I set out with the intention to investigate gameplay and story elements found at Omicron as sort of a representative sample for SOMA.
 Through the investigation, I wanted to figure out and capture why I find SOMA so engaging despite its minimal amount of gameplay systems.
 I think, with the previous sections as evidence, I’ve accomplished this.
 To be sure and simply recap, let’s do a quick rundown of the main points in no particular order:

 • Frictional established a detailed, believable world.
 The facility, PATHOS-II, feels like a real place that could exist in the future.
 Many PATHOS-II staff members have fleshed-out backstories.
 Plus, we can investigate their fates as it relates to the fall of PATHOS-II.